arindamsaha1507/blog/content/index.md

 ---
-title: Welcome to Quartz
+title: Welcome to Random Writing Space
 ---

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.

-See the latest article on [[अन्वय]]
+See the latest article on [[अन्वय]] and [[Sanskrit Grammar is grander than what you probably think]].